aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 }
 ```

-Optionally we can add a constructor to the QueuedVerifyEmail class to queue the notifications to a different queue and/or different connection from the default connection and queue
+Optionally we can add a constructor to the `QueuedVerifyEmail` class to queue the notifications to a different queue and/or different connection from the default connection and queue.

 ```php
 class QueuedVerifyEmail extends VerifyEmail implements ShouldQueue